-However, it has been claimed that Chichewa, like other Bantu tone languages, inserts an obligatory right boundary after a focused constituent, separating the focused constituent from the rest of the sentence (see Kanerva 1990).
-In Chichewa, phrasing is realized by non-intonational means, like sandhi tones at the lexical level and segmental lengthening.
+To express information structure, tone languages and phrase languages use syntactic and morphological means, accompanied by prosodic phrasing.
+As an example, it has been claimed that Chichewa, a Bantu tone language, inserts an obligatory right boundary after a focused constituent, separating the focused constituent from the rest of the sentence (see Kanerva 1990).
+In Chichewa, phrasing is realized by non-intonational means, like sandhi tones at the lexical level, and segmental lengthening.